 Another good way to establish a consistent look and feel is to take all of your restaurant menu pics at the same time of day, in the same type of light.
 This will help the overall balance of light to appear consistent.
 Choose one or two colors or patterns for your dishware to set the overall look.
 If you show flowers, for example, place them in similar containers, like glass bottles all of the same size.

 Menu photo tip #6: Make final post-production tweaks

 We don't recommend a lot of editing for your menu photos — a natural look is ideal — but a few minor alterations will add a polished appearance and help you put your best foot forward with menu photography.
 If you are taking pictures with a smartphone or tablet, the editing features that come with the operating system (OS) will usually have the features you need.
 Of course, there are thousands of other editing options to choose from.
 Starting with the basics, you can crop, rotate, and straighten your photos to help them achieve a balanced and consistent look.

 Next, consider playing around with exposure and lighting.
 Increasing the contrast of your photos will help them stand out on your menu.
 Modifying color balance — adding warmer tones and an increased color saturation — can also make a big difference.
 It's amazing how a few post-production edits can save a menu photo from less than ideal lighting conditions.
 Check out our photo terms glossary for more menu photo editing tips.

-After you've invested the time in putting together a gorgeous collection of menu photos, you can use them to promote your restaurant across all your platforms — website, social media accounts, emails, third-party platforms like DoorDash, Google My Business, Yelp, etc. Your menu photos will be a key component of your marketing toolkit for years to come.
+After you've invested the time in putting together a gorgeous collection of menu photos, you can use them to promote your restaurant across your platforms — website, social media accounts, emails, third-party platforms like DoorDash, Google My Business, Yelp, etc. Your menu photos will be a key component of your marketing toolkit for years to come.